-OUR APPROACH TO SERIOUS INAPPROPRIATE BEHAVIOUR (Meeting our requirement to have an Anti Bullying Policy)
+OUR APPROACH TO SERIOUS INAPPROPRIATE BEHAVIOUR

 Rationale

 The school has a 'duty of care' towards all its pupils in that the Headteacher and staff stand in loco parentis (in place of the parents).
 This duty of care includes protecting pupils from harm.
 This statement takes full account of the school's legal obligations to: